metamath/lamp-guide/docs/11/index.md

 on classical logic and ZFC set theory.
 This is the largest Metamath database.

 Confirm as necessary.
 Once it's loaded, you'll need to pick a scope.
-A metamath database is a sequence of statements, and metamath-lamp will *only* let you use statements that are in scope.
+A Metamath database is a sequence of statements, and metamath-lamp will *only* let you use statements that are in scope.
 The scope options are:

 * "Read all" - use all statements in the source.